hyperledger-archives/ursa-rfcs/text/pok-vpc/README.md

         }
     }
     ```
 - `ProverCommitted` marks the end of commitment phase and has the final commitment.
+The commitment is created through a multi-exponentiation which is more efficient than doing one exponentiation every time `commit` is called.
 - Now if this is a non-interactive protocol and the prover wishes to compute the challenge, `ProverCommitted` has a method `ProverCommitted::gen_challenge` to generate the challenge by hashing all generators and commitment.
 It is optional to use this method as the challenge may come from a super-protocol or from verifier.
 It takes a vector of bytes that it includes for hashing for computing the challenge.
 In an interactive proof, the prover can simply receive the challenge.
     ```rust
     impl $ProverCommitted {